rmosolgo/rmosolgo.github.io/source/_posts/2019-11-14-finding-implicit-returns-with-rubocop.markdown

 end
 ```

-With this cop, `rubocop -a` will upgrade the easy cases in existing code, then I'll track down the harder ones by hand!
+With this cop, `rubocop -a` will upgrade the easy cases in existing code, then I'll track down the harder ones by hand.

 I think the implementation could be improved by:

-- Also checking explicit `return`s.
-It wasn't important for me because there weren't any in this code base. `next` Could probably be treated the same way, since it exists `then` blocks.
+- __Also checking explicit `return`s.__ It wasn't important for me because there weren't any in this code base. `next` Could probably be treated the same way, since it exists `then` blocks.
-- Flagging _any_ use of `.can_see?`, not only the easy ones.
+- __Flagging _any_ use of `.can_see?`,__ not only the easy ones.
 I expect that some usages are inevitable, but better to require a `rubocop:disable` in that case to mark that it's not best-practice.

 (Full disclosure: we haven't shipped this refactor yet.
 But I enjoyed the work on it so far, so I thought I'd write up what I learned!)